AdaCore/training_material/courses/rust_essentials/010_rust_essentials/03-language_quizzes.rst

 ==================

 ----------------------------------------
-Quiz 1: Is there a compilation error?
+Quiz 1: Is There a Compilation Error?
 ----------------------------------------

 .. code:: Rust